GUEDOUDJ-LAMIA/BI-PROJECT/README.md

 # BI-PROJECT
 ## Conception et Réalisation d’une solution d’analyse décisionnelle (BI) pour l’activité transport de la branche GPL <br><br>
 ### What is NAFTAL? <br>
 #### Naftal is the principal company selling petroleum-based fuels for domestic consumption in Algeria; its gas stations are a familiar sight throughout the country.
 Founded in 1981 by government decree, it was responsible for refining and distribution until 1987.
 In 1998, it became a subsidiary of Sonatrach.
-It employs about 30,000 workers, and has about 2300 gas stations (as of 2017).
+It employs about 30,000 workers, and has about 2300 gas stations (as of 2017). <br> <br>
+### What is the relationship between my project and this company?<br>
+#### Naftal has a Distribution and Marketing Centers Management System (SDCOM) which records all product and financial flow operations at each Naftal storage and/or distribution center.
+It represents the first source of information for the company.<br> The need is to provide users (Analysts, Managers, and Decision Makers) with instant and secure access to important business information for managing transport activity, in the form of dashboards displaying key measurement indicators in an ergonomic and intuitive graphic interface.
+In other words, to offer users a decision analysis solution (BI).
+<br> <br>
+### This solution mainly comprises the following phases:

+### Needs identification and data collection phase: Consists of
+#### • Identify business processes, supplies, supplies, transfers and deliveries of LPG products.
+#### • Identify analysis and performance indicators.
+#### • Have access to data from operational systems.
+#### • Collect statistics and information on source data (data profiling).
+<br><br>
+### Data organization phase:
+#### Design of the data warehouse transport with consideration of the performance of the solution and data security according to the roles and privileges of end users.
+<br><br>
+### Environment preparation phase:
+#### consists of preparing the design of the system architecture in order to implement the BI solution, then the selection and installation of the Microsoft SQL Server services that meet these needs.
+<br><br>
+### Data loading phase:
+#### Design and development of the ETL for loading data from operational sources to the data warehouse.
+<br><br>
+### Data restitution phase:
+#### Data restitution (reporting) according to the needs and requests of users (in the form of tables, statistics, etc.).
+<br><br>
-###
+### The expected results are:
+#### • Reliability and updating of data hosted in the datawarehouse
+#### • Secure access to data
+#### • Ergonomic and intuitive restitution interface.
+#### • Satisfaction of end users.
 <br><br><br>
 ![Capture d’écran (60)](https://user-images.githubusercontent.com/83591401/208656945-ec02781c-03ab-48e4-bb72-6b3404bd385e.png)
 <br><br><br>